 For help determining the appropriate amount to contribute each month to eliminate your spend-down and obtain the Medicare Savings Program, you can use this Excel worksheet.

-Eventually, Medicaid will reduce your spend-down to zero retroactively to the month you began contributing to the trust.
+If you choose to submit the trust documents along with your Medicaid application, it may take 90 days for Medicaid to approve the application with the trust.
+In your cover letter you can ask Medicaid to initially approve your application with a spend-down, and to process the trust separately after your application is approved.
+This way you can enroll in a Managed Long Term Care plan right away, or if you've applied based on "Immediate Need," start receiving home care services right away.
+Eventually, you will ask Medicaid to reduce your spend-down to zero retroactively to the month you began contributing to the trust.
 For this to work, you must continue sending your contribution to the trust every month.
 However, once you are approved for Medicaid homecare with a spend-down, you will be expected to pay your spend-down to your Managed Long-Term Care plan every month, which you will be unable to do because you're sending it to the trust.
 You can explain to the plan that your spend-down will eventually be retroactively reduced to zero, and therefore the plan will be able to back-bill Medicaid for the spend-down.